ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 #### Monitoring Dask workers (HTCondor + GPU)

 If this is your first time using Dask on the PIC server, you must manually launch an empty Dask cluster via the Jupyter dashboard (located in the left sidebar on the PIC Jupyter interface) to ensure correct functionality.
-If you're running the main job on HTCondor with GPU, you can monitor the
-Dask workers through Jupyter following these steps:
+If you are running the main SBI training job on HTCondor with GPUs, you can monitor the Dask workers through Jupyter following these steps:

    1. Open the Jupyter interface on a GPU node.
-   2. Access the stdout log of the main job:
+   2. Access the stdout log of the main job as follows:
       - Run `condor_q` to find the `job_id`.
 This job should **not** have `HTCondorCluster` as the batch name.
       - Use `condor_ssh_to_job <job_id>` to SSH into the job.
       - Navigate to the home directory (`cd`) and run `cat _condor_stdout` to view the stdout log.
    3. Look for a line similar to:
       ```
       INFO:distributed.scheduler: dashboard at: http://192.168.100.78:8787/status
       ```
    4. Extract the port number (e.g., `8787`) and open the Dask dashboard via the Jupyter interface (left sidebar on the PIC Jupyter interface) by pasting the following URL into your browser (replace `<your_username>` and `<port>` accordingly):
       ```
       https://jupyter.pic.es/user/<your_username>/proxy/<port>
       ```

 ## Inferring on a dataset